 - MBA Automotive Industry

-About the Continuing Education Center:
+About the Academy for Continuing Education:

-Since 2005, the Continuing Education Center (CEC) has been the TU Wien's central contact for postgraduate education at the intersection of technology, management and leadership.
+Since 2005, the Academy for Continuing Education (ACE) has been the TU Wien's central contact for postgraduate education at the intersection of technology, management and leadership.
 In an increasingly technological world, we support participants (graduates as well as specialists and managers) in achieving their individual goals and shaping our future.
 Through the knowledge of our renowned lecturers, we bridge the gap between research and business and combine scientific know-how with practical applicability.
 In this way, we effectively refine the individual skills of our participants and broaden their professional and personal perspectives.

 We currently offer 12 master's programs, 3 university courses and various compact programs that address popular trends (e.g. digitalization, sustainability) and are tailored to the needs of the participants.
 Accreditations by recognized international institutions distinguish the high quality of postgraduate education at TU Wien.
-In addition to imparting the most up-to-date and forward-looking knowledge, the CEC offers an innovative learning environment with a first-class level of service.
+In addition to imparting the most up-to-date and forward-looking knowledge, the ACE offers an innovative learning environment with a first-class level of service.
 To date, more than 2438 executives, high-potentials and professionals from 94 countries have been educated and trained.